open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 decorate built-in processors for advanced scenarios such as enriching with attributes.

-The SDK SHOULD allow users to set up independent log processing pipelines.
+The SDK SHOULD allow users to set up independent processing pipelines.
+For instance, the user should be able to make a log record modification in a processor that is not visible to and does not affect the behavior of other log record processors.

 The following diagram shows `LogRecordProcessor`'s relationship to other components in the SDK: